New Orleans is food heaven.

 Jazz Bars @ Frenchman Street

-Instead me and my new friend wandered down Frenchman street on recommendation from our Uber driver.
+Instead me and a new friend I made in New Orleans wandered down Frenchman street on recommendation from our Uber driver.
 It’s lined with bars/clubs, and each one is playing live jazz music!
 I can’t think of a place anywhere else in the world with a higher music to business establishment ratio.
 It’s an experience you can’t miss!

 It’s fun walking down the street and seeing the bands, but it’s even better walking inside, getting refreshing local beers (it was too early for sazerac, okay), and watching them play.
 They have food too, including brunch at some places.
 I learned about zydeco, which is a Creole style of music and that in general, there are a ton of Louisiana music genres.
 How are there so many types of music in one US state?!